g0dd42d/ctf-write-ups/googlectf-2022-enigma.md

 ### Maple Mallard Magistrates (MMM)

 Blechley's Brightest:
-REDACTED
+g0dd42d, argonaut0, DontMindMe, =)

 <br />
 Hi all!
-I'm REDACTED with MMM.
+I'm g0dd42d with MMM.
 This is how we cracked the code and <strike>won the war</strike> got first blood!

  <blockquote>
 <b>Crypto Challenge: ENIGMA  [500 Points / 9 Solves]</b>